EEOC Issues Another Publication for Workers with Mental Conditions, Explaining Their Rights, and Underscoring Its Support

 Although the EEOC chose to identify depression and posttraumatic stress disorder (“PTSD”) in the title of the Resource Document, these are but two of the more than 250 diagnoses identified in the Diagnostic and Statistical Manual of Mental Disorders, published by the American Psychiatric Association.
 Although not all such conditions will qualify an individual for protection under the ADA, many will.
 The EEOC informs employees that they can secure a reasonable accommodation for any mental health condition that would, if left untreated, substantially limit their ability to concentrate, interact with others, communicate, eat, sleep, care for themselves, regulate their thoughts or emotions, or do any other major life activity.
 The Commission also informs employees that their condition does not need to be permanent or severe to be substantially limiting.
 It may qualify by making activities more difficult, uncomfortable, or time-consuming to perform compared to the way that most people perform them.
 Major depression, PTSD, bipolar disorder, schizophrenia, and obsessive compulsive disorder (OCD) should, according to the EEOC, “easily qualify.”

 The EEOC’s description of expansive coverage for individuals with mental conditions relies upon its Final Regulations implementing the ADA Amendments Act, published in 2011.
 Those regulations provide the same examples of mental conditions that the EEOC states in the Resource Document should easily be concluded to be disabilities.
+Employers should also be aware that state and local fair employment agencies may take the position that these mental conditions, and others, readily qualify as protected impairments under local and state laws, such as New York State’s Human Rights Law and California’s Fair Employment and Housing Act, as well as the ADA.

 Myths or Stereotypes About Mental Health Conditions Must Be Rejected